 Finally, consider the following question:

 How would the Greek concept of “logos” have been deficient for use in the Christian Church without Philo’s contribution.
 Please leave your comment below.
+And don’t forget to check out the featured book below.
 Thank you!

 - Mounce, Bill, “History of the Greek Language,” https://www.billmounce.com/greekalphabet/greeklanguage

 - Hillar, Marian, “Philo’s Logos Doctrine: Bridging Two Cultures and Creating Philosophical Foundations of Christianity,” Center for Philosophy and Socinian Studies, https://snsociety.org/wp-content/uploads/2012/11/Philos-Logos-Doctrine.pdf